Collisions of false-vacuum bubble walls in a quantum spin chain: Results

 We note that the (rounded) projection probabilities in Fig.~\ref{fig:spin_comps} only add to $95\%$.
 This may indicate the presence of other sectors we have not accounted for, such as a $\mu^{(0)}$ paired with a small $\kappa \overline{\kappa}^{(0,0)}$ bubble, or a $\kappa \overline{\kappa}^{(0,0)}$ bubble containing one or more quasiparticle-excitations of the false vacuum.
-Unfortunately, since these ``sectors'' each involve at least three quasiparticles, the corresponding position bases have many more terms ($\mathcal{O}(N^3)$ versus $\mathcal{O}(N^2)$ for pairs), making them difficult to work with\footnote{Not only computationally, but also because basis orthogonality is harder to achieve.}.
+Unfortunately, since these ``sectors'' each involve at least three quasiparticles, the corresponding position bases have many more terms ($\mathcal{O}(N_w^3)$ versus $\mathcal{O}(N_w^2)$ for pairs), making it difficult to compute these projections\footnote{Not only computationally, but also because basis orthogonality is harder to achieve.}.
+We emphasize, however, that this limitation only hinders this particular form of analysis of the evolved state.
+The dynamical simulation itself is not affected as it is not restricted to these multi-particle basis states.